 Catesby's map was based largely on Henry Popple's A Map of the British Empire in America with the French and Spanish Settlements adjacent thereto."
 The subscribers to Mark Catesby's celebrated Natural History received this map bound into their volumes to illustrate the area with which Catesby dealt in his famous work illustrating plants, animals, birds, fish, and insects of America.
-This scarce map is considered by many to be one of the most highly prized maps of the colonial South.
+This scarce map, embellished with a seaweed and seashell covered cartouche, is considered by many to be one of the most highly prized maps of the colonial South.

 Catesby's Natural History of Carolina, Florida and the Bahama Islands was the first natural history of American flora and fauna.
 First issued between 1731 and 1743, this work would eventually include 220 prints, which for the first time systematically illustrated American birds, animals and plants.
 Following his studies in South Carolina and a year in the Bahamas, Catesby returned to England.
 There he spent the next two decades writing, engraving and publishing his Natural History of the Carolinas, Florida, and the Bahama Islands.
 It was not only the first fully-illustrated natural history of North America, but also a major contribution to both art and science.